Costa Rica vs. the Dominican Republic: A Quick Overview

 Now that you know the main differences between Costa Rica vs. the Dominican Republic, only you can decide which country is best for your vacation!

-However, with the sheer number of beautiful beaches and adventurous activities to enjoy in Costa Rica, along with a vibrant culture and fabulous weather — it’s hard to understand why anyone wouldn’t want to choose the tropical paradise of Costa Rica for their vacation!
+However, with the sheer number of beautiful beaches and adventurous activities to enjoy in Costa Rica, along with a vibrant culture and fabulous weather — it’s hard to understand why anyone wouldn’t want to choose the tropical paradise of Costa Rica for their trip!

 A person walking across a green hanging bridge in the rainforest in Costa Rica.